-Sometimes people are accused of theft and it's their own property that they're allegedly taking.
-That I can see come up in a husband/wife divorce situation where the wife, for example, is claiming the husband is taking something that doesn't belong to him, when in reality, it's a community property state, so it is the husband's property just as well as it's the wife's property.
+Sometimes people are accused of theft, and it's their property they're allegedly taking.
+That I can see come up in a husband/wife divorce situation where the wife, for example, is claiming the husband is taking something that doesn't belong to him when in reality, it's a community property state, so it is the husband's property just as well as it's the wife's property.

 Defense Lawyer Evaluating Case for Best Possible Outcome

-And if you can't evaluate things neutrally, then your bests bet is to let a criminal defense attorney evaluate things for you because a criminal defense attorney is going to be able to really look at things and give you a good perspective on what your chances are of success in a theft crime offense and whether you really do have a defense to the crime.
+And suppose you can't evaluate things neutrally.
+In that case, your bests bet is to let a criminal defense attorney assess things for you because a criminal defense attorney is going to be able to look at things and give you a good perspective on what your chances are of success in a theft crime offense and whether you do have a defense to the crime.

 Really what you're looking at is, what are the elements of a theft crime?
-And then you're looking at whether or not you can refute one or more of those elements, and if the prosecutors can't prove the elements then you have a defense to the case.
+And then you're looking at whether or not you can refute one or more of those elements, and if the prosecutors can't prove the elements, you have a defense to the case.

 For example, you have to be accused of taking somebody else's property.
-If you're taking your own property, the prosecutors are going to have a problem because you can't steal your own property.
+If you're taking your property, the prosecutors will have a problem because you can't steal your property.
 You've got to be taking it without the person's permission.

-So again, you really have to look at the circumstances of what happened before we can evaluate whether or not you truly do have a defense and you've got to get an attorney who is going to be honest and straightforward with you.
+So again, you have to look at the circumstances of what happened before we can evaluate whether or not you indeed do have a defense, and you've got to get an attorney who will be honest and straightforward with you.

 Seeking Lesser Charge or Diversion Program

 They will let you know whether your defense even makes any sense or not and whether or not they think you could win at a jury trial.
-I've done over 200 jury trials over the course of 25 years so I have a pretty good feel for when a case be won, win a case has no chance to be won and when it could go either way.
+I've done over 200 jury trials over 25 years, so I have a pretty good feel for when a case be defeated, win a case has no chance to be won, and when it could go either way.

 You need to know that information before you decide to assert a defense in a theft crime.
-Otherwise you're going to pay money, go to trial, waste time, be stressed out and end up with a conviction anyway and probably a more serious sentence than if you would have just worked things out.
+Otherwise, you're going to pay money, go to trial, waste time, be stressed out, and end up with a conviction anyway and probably a more severe sentence than if you would have just worked things out.

-Sometimes we're not looking at a defense in a theft crime case.
+Sometimes we're not looking at defense in a theft crime case.
 Sometimes we're looking at a lesser charge.
-Sometimes we're looking at getting a diversion program to try to keep the person's record clean.
+Sometimes we're looking at getting a diversion program to keep the person's record clean.

-Other times, we're looking at staying out of custody so we don't lose a job or put ourselves in a bad position.
-So, no matter you're looking at and no matter what you're looking for, the best place to start is to sit down with a seasoned criminal defense attorney, give him your story.
+Other times, we're looking at staying out of custody so we don't lose a job or put ourselves in the wrong position.
+So, no matter what you're looking at and no matter what you're looking for, the best place to start is to sit down with a seasoned criminal defense attorney give him your story.
 Be honest about it and let them advise you moving forward.